Secuoyas-Experience/covid-19-es/README.md

 # COVID-19-ES-DATA

-This repo is intended to extend the resources publicly provided by the Spanish Health Ministry.
+This repo is intended to extend the resources publicly provided by the Spanish Health Ministry and other Regional Health Agencies in Spain.

+We have put together 3 datasets for the different Autonomous Commninites in Spain at different administrative  levels:

+CCAA (Autonomous Autonomy) - Aggregated by mscbs.gob.es CCAA (Autonomous Autonomy) - Daily changes (calculated) Provinces of Andalucía - Agregated by [juntadeandalucia.es](https://www.juntadeandalucia.es/organismos/saludyfamilias/areas/salud-vida/paginas/Nuevo_Coronavirus.html)
+Provinces of Catilla y León - Aggrgated by [jcyl.es](https://analisis.datosabiertos.jcyl.es/pages/coronavirus/situacin-actual#descarga-de-datasets)

 Reports at the the National administrative level are published at [Ministry of Health](https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov-China/situacionActual.htm).

 Reports at the regional level for Andalucía are published by the `Junta de Andalucía(https://www.juntadeandalucia.es/organismos/saludyfamilias/areas/salud-vida/paginas/Nuevo_Coronavirus.html)

+Reports at the regional level for Castilla y León are published by the `Junta de Castilla y León(https://analisis.datosabiertos.jcyl.es/pages/coronavirus/situacin-actual#situacin-actual)

 Reports are hard to retrieve, and data is hardcoded.
 As a result, we have digitized and organized reports and data, in order to make analysis by third parties easier and faster, as we believe that speed is paramount.